AT&T Senior Plans: Phones and Discounts for Seniors

 AT&T Pros

-- Plans from $25 per month: Starting at $25 per month, AT&T is easily one of the most affordable prepaid wireless providers for seniors.
+- Prepaid plans from $25 per month: Starting at $25 per month, AT&T is easily one of the most affordable prepaid wireless providers for seniors.

 - Advanced devices: Being one of the nation’s largest cellular providers, AT&T offers just about any type of cell phone, from advanced iPhones to simple flip phones.

-- Discounts for multiple lines: Nearly all of AT&T’s cellular plans come at discounted rates with each additional line of service you purchase.
+- Discounts for multiple lines: Nearly all of AT&T’s cellular plans offer discounted rates with each additional line of service, making them ideal for families.

 AT&T Cons

-- Higher upfront costs: While AT&T’s prepaid plans have lower monthly costs, they must be paid in full at the beginning, driving up the initial costs.
+- Higher upfront costs for prepaid plans: While AT&T's prepaid plans have lower monthly costs, they must be paid in full at the beginning, driving up the initial costs.

 - Activation fees: Unfortunately, you’ll have to pay an activation fee of up to $50 per line.